Traders work on the floor of the New York Stock Exchange (NYSE) in New York

-So far in this earnings season, reported and expected profits at S&P 500 companies are estimated to have risen 13.6 percent in the first quarter, the most since 2011, according to Thomson Reuters I/B/E/S.
+So far, reported and expected profits at S&P 500 companies are estimated to have risen 13.6 percent in the first quarter, the most since 2011, according to Thomson Reuters I/B/E/S.

-Stocks briefly pared gains midway through the U.S. session after U.S. President Donald Trump said in an interview with Bloomberg he is actively considering breaking up the largest U.S. banks, but the losses were quickly reversed.
+Stocks briefly pared gains after U.S. President Donald Trump said in an interview with Bloomberg he is actively considering breaking up the largest U.S. banks.

-Oil slipped 1.2 percent as rising output in Libya and increased U.S. drilling countered OPEC-led production cuts.
+Oil slipped more than 1 percent as rising output in Libya and increased U.S. drilling countered OPEC-led production cuts.

 "With four months of the cutting in effect we haven't seen a sizable reduction in global oil fuel inventories," said Gene McGillian, manager of market research at Tradition Energy in Stamford, Connecticut.
 "It's not sizable enough to see some proof, and the market is having trouble holding most of its gains since 2016."

 U.S. crude (CLcv1) fell 1.28 percent to $48.70 per barrel and Brent (LCOcv1) was last at $51.39, down 1.27 percent on the day.

 Crude prices were also pressured by data showing that growth in Chinese manufacturing slowed faster than expected in April.

 The weak U.S. data initially weighed on the dollar, but moves among major currencies were relatively small.
 The dollar index (.DXY) rose 0.03 percent, with the euro (EUR=) up 0.08 percent to $1.0904.